 ND Filter Cons

-There are three different number system to communicate the strength of the filter.
+There are three different number systems to communicate the strength of the filter.
 Several times I have brought a Neutral Density filter because the packaging and the numbers convinced me that it was a strong ND.
-I have bought an ND8 thinking it was an 8-stop filter when in fact it is a 3-stop.
-My B&W filter is number 106, this tells me that it is 6-stops strong.
+I bought an ND8, thinking it was an 8-stop filter when in fact it is a 3-stop.
+My B&W filter is number 106; this tells me that it is 6-stop strong.
 See the table below to check that you are buying the right strength.

 ND Strength Guide